Cobik/online-card-order/README.md

-There will be cool project soon.
+here will be a cool project soon.